Facebook pixel Coursework | Certificate in Dispute Resolution | Pepperdine Caruso School of Law Skip to main content

 • Introduction to U.S. Law (non-JD only)

-• Investor Advocacy Clinic ** +
+• Investor Advocacy Clinic (JD students only)

-• Lawyering Process *
+• Lawyering Process+

 • Mediation Clinic

-• Moot Court- International **
+• Moot Court- International (JD students only)

-• Moot Court- Interschool Competition **
+• Moot Court- Interschool Competition (JD students only)

 • Psychology of Conflict Communication